 - Fetal macrosomia is a condition in which the baby is too large for gestational age.
 C-section is suggested in cases of suspected fetal macrosomia since cephalopelvic disproportions (CPD) can cause problems in vaginal delivery.
 CPD is when there is a size mismatch between the mother’s pelvis and the baby’s head.

-- Fetal malpresentation or abnormal position of the fetus could require cesarean section since vaginal delivery can be difficult in abnormal presentations.
+- Fetal malpresentation or abnormal position such as breech presentation of the fetus could require cesarean section since vaginal delivery can be difficult in abnormal presentations.

-- Multiple gestations with twins or other multiples can indicate C-section delivery since the vaginal delivery may need more time, and there is a risk of malpresentation after one delivery.
+- Multiple gestations with twins or other multiples can indicate C-section delivery since the vaginal delivery for multiple births may need more time, and there is a risk of malpresentation after one delivery.